Rarity: Common mount with rare breed

 hierarchy is based on size and power.
 This hierarchy doesn't

-determine who's leader of colony, or who will eat first (as
+determine who is leader of colony, or who will eat first (as

 geckos do things separately) but it determines mating